[New] Introducing Duplicator’s Sleek Redesign: New Look, Same Great Features

 After you fully configure your Amazon S3 account, you can connect it to Duplicator.
 This way, your backup will automatically import into the cloud.

-First, go to Duplicator Pro » Storage » Add New:
+First, go to Duplicator Pro » Storage » Add New.

 Next, scroll down to the Authorization section.
-Paste both the access key and the secret access key:
+Paste both the access key and the secret access key.

 You can now save the new Amazon S3 storage location!

-Give your package, or backup, a name so you can easily find it later.
-Expand the Storage section and select Amazon S3:
+Give your backup a name so you can easily find it later.
+Duplicator has dynamic tags that automatically update for new backups.

 For a complete backup, don’t make any changes to the archive or installer files.
 However, you can create custom backups by only including the database, media library, or other files.

-After clicking Next, Duplicator will scan your site to make sure the backup can run successfully:
+After clicking Next, Duplicator will scan your site to make sure the backup can run successfully.

 If you don’t want to waste time, you can set up an automatic backup schedule.
 Using Duplicator Pro, you can choose a date and time to always run backups and save them to Amazon S3.

 Name the schedule.
-Then, select Amazon S3 as your storage location:
+Then, select Amazon S3 as your storage location.

 Now you can customize when your backup runs.
-Duplicator supports all of the following schedules:
+Duplicator supports all of the following schedules.

 Next to Repeats, select one of these options.
-You’ll also need to set a Start Time:
+You’ll also need to set a Start Time.

 Finally, enable the schedule and save it!